A refinement of the Sylvester problem: Probabilities of combinatorial types

-In this section, we collect some necessary information on Eulerian numbers $\eulerian{n}{k}$ and their $B$-analogues $B\eulerian{n}{k}$.
-It is convenient to view both number triangles as special cases of the Euler-Frobenius numbers $A_{n,k,\rho}$ involving an additional parameter $\rho \in \R$.
+In this section, we collect the necessary background on the Eulerian numbers $\eulerian{n}{k}$ and their $B$-analogues $B\eulerian{n}{k}$.
+It is convenient to view these two triangular arrays of numbers as special cases of the Euler--Frobenius numbers $A_{n,k,\rho}$, which depend on an additional parameter $\rho \in \R$.
 For a review on these numbers we refer to the paper of Janson~\cite{janson_euler_frobenius_rounding} (see also~\cite{gawronski_neuschel_euler_frobenius}).
 It is known~\cite{janson_euler_frobenius_rounding} that

 where $P_{n,\rho}(x)$ is a polynomial of degree $n$ in $x$, for all $n\in \N_0$.
 The coefficients of this polynomial are called \emph{Euler-Frobenius numbers}:

 For $\rho=1$ and $\rho = 0$, one recovers the Eulerian numbers: $\eulerian{n}{k} = A_{n,k,1}= A_{n, k+1,0}$; see the books of~\citet{graham_knuth_patashnik_book}, \citet{mezo_book} and~\citet{petersen_book_eulerian_numbers} for their properties.
 The $B$-Eulerian numbers are related to the case $\rho=1/2$ and given by $B \eulerian{n}{k} = 2^n A_{n,k,1/2}$.
 These numbers count signed permutations of $\{1,\ldots, n\}$ with $k$ ascents (see, e.g.~\cite[Section~13.1]{petersen_book_eulerian_numbers} or~\cite[p.~278]{chow_gessel}) and appear in~\cite{bjoerner_brenti_book_comb_coxeter_groups,brenti_eulerian_coxeter_groups,chakerian_cube_slices,chow_gessel,dey_eulerian_CLT_Carlitz_for_types_B_D,gawronski_neuschel_euler_frobenius,macmahon_divisors_numbers,simion_convex_poly_enum}; see the paper of Janson~\cite{janson_euler_frobenius_rounding}, the book by Petersen~\cite{petersen_book_eulerian_numbers} and entry~A060187 in~\cite{sloane} for more information.
 It is known that $A_{n,k,\rho} = A_{n,n-k, 1-\rho}$; see~\cite[(A.15)]{janson_euler_frobenius_rounding}.
 Consequently,